daylerees/colour-schemes/README.md

 To install a Coda theme, enter the preferences for Code, click the 'Colors' tab, hit the cog icon and choose import to select a theme from the `coda` directory.

+### Atom

+To install an atom theme, simply copy it from the `atom` directory to `~/.atom/packages`.
+Now you can select it from the settings menu.
+Enjoy!

 ## Requests

 - **Hyrule** - Requested by Taylor Otwell of Laravel, a Zelda theme!